muarshad01/LLM/Notes/lecture42_notes.md

 * 10:00

+In practice, instruction-finetuned LLMs such as chatbots are evaluated via multiple approaches:
 1. Short-answer and multiple choice benchmarks such as MMLU [Measuring Massive Multitask Language Understanding](https://arxiv.org/abs/2009.03300), which test the general knowldge of a model.
 2. Human preference comparison to other LLMs, such as LMSYS chatbot arena -  [LMSYS Org](https://lmsys.org/)
 3. Automated conversational benchmarks, where another LLM like GPT-4 is used to evaluate the responses, such as [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) completes the request.